 - Why not provide your cat with an outdoor run or enclosure?
 There are plenty of commercially made products available, as well as plenty of cost effective DIY projects online that you can try.

-One of our veterinarians, Dr. Chloe Groves, has a particular interest in behavioural medicine.
-As such, we are able to offer a behavioural consultation service to help you problem solve those frustrating issues that are tarnishing your bond with your furry best mate!
+Dr. Chloe Groves is one of our veterinarians who has been with us since Townsend Vet Clinic first opened and now works remotely.
+Dr Chloe has a particular interest in behavioural medicine and offers a behavioural consultation service to help you problem solve those frustrating issues that are tarnishing your bond with your furry best mate!

 What does a behaviour consultation involve?

-Following this first session, Chloe will formulate a behavioural report which will outline a diagnosis of your pet’s particular behavioural problem(s), a series of recommendations (which may or may not include medications) and a prognosis for improvement.
-If necessary, we will schedule a follow up appointment to go through these recommendations with you in person.
+Following this first session, Chloe will formulate a detailed behavioural report which will outline a diagnosis of your pet’s particular behavioural problem(s), a series of recommendations (which may or may not include medications) and a prognosis for improvement.